katsmith133/glwagner.github.io/_pages/projects.md

 a crucial role in transporting heat and carbon from equator to pole and determining the ocean's density structure.
 The precise nature and importance of these interactions in the Earth's ocean is poorly understood.

-## [Abyssal mixing][]

-The ocean depths churn gently yet endlessly on centimeter to hundred-meter scales.
-Over decades and centuries, these turbulent motions conspire to pull heat and carbon into the abyss, with profound implications for the evolution of Earth's climate and ocean stratification.

 ## [FourierFlows.jl][]